CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/8-grandma-s-nightstand.md

 ## Redeem

-### For Cat Grandma
+### For Grandma Kitties

-Each Grandma's Nightstand NFT can redeem for a Cat Grandma Companion.
+Each Grandma's Nightstand NFT can redeem for a Grandma Kitty.

-Redeem will open 2 weeks after the airdrop, and holders will have 1 month to redeem Cat Grandma.
+Redeem will open on May 16 and holders will have 1 month to redeem for Grandma Kitties.

-The redeem window will be likely between May 15 to Jun 14, 2022.
+Unredeemed Nightstand NFTs will be pulled back to Purrnelope.

 Currently holders can trade this NFT on secondary markets.